The Shardy (SDY) dialect

 operation ::= `sdy.all_reduce` $reduction_axes $tensor `out_sharding````=```$out_sharding attr-dict `:` type($result)

-Reduces chunks of a tensor along axes specified in reduction_axes
+Reduces chunks of a tensor along axes specified in reduction_axes.

-is not important for the result, but can
+The order of reduction_axes is not important for the result, but can

 affect the order of the corresponding replica groups.